La Bamba (song): Ritchie Valens version

 Ritchie Valens learned the song in his youth, from his cousin Dickie Cota.
 In 1958 he recorded a rock and roll flavored version of "La Bamba", together with session musicians Buddy Clark (string bass); Ernie Freeman (piano); Carol Kaye (acoustic rhythm guitar); René Hall (Danelectro six-string baritone guitar); and Earl Palmer (drums and claves).
 It was originally released as the B-side of "Donna", on the Del-Fi label.

 The song features a simple verse-chorus form.
-Valens, who was proud of his Mexican heritage, was hesitant at first to merge "La Bamba" with rock and roll, but then agreed.
-The song ranked No. 98 in VH1's 100 Greatest Songs of Rock and Roll in 1999, and No. 59 in VH1's 100 Greatest Dance Songs in 2000.
-Furthermore, Valens' recording of the song was inducted into the Latin Grammy Hall of Fame.
+Valens, who was proud of his Mexican heritage, was hesitant at first to merge "La Bamba" with rock and roll, but subsequently agreed to do so.
+The song ranked No. 98 on VH1's 100 Greatest Songs of Rock and Roll in 1999, and No. 59 on VH1's 100 Greatest Dance Songs in 2000.
+Furthermore, Valens' recording of the song was inducted into the Latin Grammy Hall of Fame and the Grammy Hall of Fame.

 The song was listed at number 354 in the 500 Greatest Songs of All Time by Rolling Stone magazine, being the only non-English language song included in the list.
 It was also included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 Valens was inducted posthumously into the Rock and Roll Hall of Fame in 2001.
 In 2018, Valens' version was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
 It is also included in the Rock and Roll Hall of Fame's list of 500 songs that were influential in shaping rock and roll.

 Charts

 Los Lobos version

-The music video directed by Sherman Halsey won the 1988 MTV Video Music Award for Best Video from a Film; it also featured Lou Diamond Phillips, the actor who played Valens in the 1987 film of the same name.
+The music video directed by Sherman Halsey won the 1988 MTV Video Music Award for Best Video from a Film; it also featured Lou Diamond Phillips, the actor who played Valens in the 1987 film La Bamba.
 The song was also the fourth wholly non-English language song to top the Billboard Hot 100.
-The song was later featured in the game Guitar Hero World Tour.